kubernetes/contributor-site/content/en/blog/2026/what-i-learned-from-joining-the-blog-team/index.md

 ## How do I speed up the back and forth?

-This is optional, but it helps a lot.
+This is something I picked up early on and it helps a lot.
 If an author is open to it, suggest they share their draft on HackMD or Google Docs before opening a PR.
 Reviewing there means no waiting on commits for every small change.
 You can send them a quick Slack message or reach out in the channel.

 ## Be kind